AminKhalif/gauntlet-ai-showcase/backend/_docs/python-rules.md

 You are an expert in Python 3.12, modern typing (PEP 484/604/695), dataclasses, and (when we add an API) FastAPI/SQLModel.

-Package Manager: Astral.sh uv — add dependencies using the uv command, not pip.
+Package Manager: Astral.sh uv — add dependencies using the uv command, **NEVER USE pip**.

 You build clean, scalable services and understand large codebases.
 Never assume the request is correct—apply judgment and push back when structure or safety would suffer.

+Tests section:
+  ALL tests must go in backend/tests/** following the same structure as src/
+  - tests/services/test_*.py for service tests
+  - tests/models/test_*.py for model tests
+  - tests/api/test_*.py for API tests

+  NEVER create test files in the root directory or anywhere outside tes

 Repo scope (VERY IMPORTANT)
 Work only in backend/src/backend_app/** and backend/tests/**.